 For a domestic cat, the owner is responsible for their nutritional needs.
 Offering high-quality commercial cat food is ideal for making sure your feline family member gets all the nutrition that they need.
 However, it’s tempting to spoil our kitties with treats like roast beef.

 Is roast beef okay to feed cats?
-The answer is that it can be, but it depends on how it is prepared.
+The answer is that cats can eat roast beef.
+However, that doesn’t mean that all roast beef is good for your cat, it depends on how it is prepared.
 Unseasoned roast beef can be a great protein source, but a few considerations should be made before offering any roast beef to your pet cat.
 This comprehensive guide should help you navigate your cat’s feeding regimen with more ease.

 How Feeding Roast Beef to Your Kitty Can Be Beneficial